-Everyone wanted to extend an extra special thank you to Mr. Jason Park for his donation to the project.
-We all hope he can come see the completed project soon.
+Everyone wanted to extend an extra-special thank you to Mr. Jason Park for his donation to the project.
+We all hope he can come to see the completed project soon.

 Thanks again for all your help and funding in getting the school this well!